salzman-lab/SICILIAN/README.md

 ## How to run the script

-The script `write_jobs.py` is the main wrapper that runs all necessary jobs.
-To run on a sample, edit the following variables in the main function:
+The script `SICILIAN.py` is the main wrapper that runs all necessary jobs.
+To run on a sample, edit the following variables in the Inputs section:

 ### Inputting sample data
 Update the script with information about your sample by inputting the following parameters.